magento/pwa-studio/packages/upward-spec/docs/context.md

 However, the HTTP response does have a `body` property defined, so the lookup `uxbridges.body.characters.0.name` resolves to `Kevin Uxbridge`.

-{: .bs-callout .bs-callout-info}
+**Note:**
-Array and list handling is intentionally rudimentary in UPWARD because of the potential for scope confusion, performance issues, and security issues during iteration.
+_Array and list handling is intentionally rudimentary in UPWARD because of the potential for scope confusion, performance issues, and security issues during iteration._
-The only recommended use case for list lookup is when a web service returns a list of items that is expected to have only one result.
+_The only recommended use case for list lookup is when a web service returns a list of items that is expected to have only one result._
-That result may be lifted out into a scalar value.
+_That result may be lifted out into a scalar value._

 #### Pattern matching